 A grief support, or bereavement counselor is often the first person family members will see after the funeral director or celebrant.
 The role of a grief support counselor is to assist families in healing after experiencing a loss.
 Counselors will listen to their clients, identify tools and techniques to help their clients work through their grief, and provide continuous care after a funeral service is over.
 This job requires great listening skills, people skills and emotional strength.
 Many funeral homes employ grief counselors on site, while other people work through hospice, hospitals or independently.
 Training and certification is encouraged, if not required in most states and provinces.
 Some psychologists will also provide grief counselling services, but you do not need a psychology degree to work as a grief counselor.

-Other careers we did not mention include: hospice worker, pre-need sales, cemetery planner, probate paralegal (handling estates), monument engravers and manufacturers, and funeral home product development, among many others.
-Regardless of your path in the funeral profession, serving the community, helping people at their most vulnerable and honoring the dead are the cornerstones of the work.
+Other careers we did not mention include: hospice worker, pre-need sales, cemetery planner, medicolegal death investigator, probate paralegal (handling estates), monument engravers and manufacturers, and funeral home product development, among many others.
+Regardless of your path in death care, serving the community, helping people at their most vulnerable and honoring the dead are the cornerstones of the work.